DABnoREGRET/Uni-Tree/README.md

 Welcome to Greenity UniTree, a mobile application designed to foster environmental awareness and community engagement at Greenwich Vietnam, Hanoi Campus.
 This app gamifies eco-friendly actions, primarily by rewarding students for connecting to the campus Wi-Fi, and allows them to grow a virtual tree and redeem points for real-world tree planting.

-This project is built with Expo (React Native) and utilizes Supabase for its backend, including Supabase Auth.
-Supports email/password authentication.
-It's designed to be a cross-platform application for both iOS and Android.
+This project is built with Expo (React Native) and utilizes Supabase for its backend (Auth, Database, Storage, Edge Functions).
+It supports email/password authentication and runs on both iOS and Android.

 ## Features ✨

 *   **Authentication:** Secure user sign-up, login, and sign-out using Supabase Auth (Email/Password).
 *   **Password Management:** Includes functionality for password recovery and reset.
-*   **Onboarding:** A simple, skippable onboarding flow for first-time users.
+*   **Onboarding & Permissions:** A multi-page onboarding flow that clearly explains required permissions and lets users enable them.
+Push-notification permission is optional and clearly labelled.
 *   **Home Dashboard:** Displays user's virtual tree level, points, weekly points chart, current Wi-Fi connection status, and quick navigation to other app sections.
 *   **Wi-Fi Connection Tracking:** Automatically detects connection to designated school Wi-Fi (SSID & BSSID based) and tracks connection duration to award points.
 *   **Point System:** Users earn points based on their connection time to campus Wi-Fi.